KayseMca/KayseMca/README.md

 ## WHO AM I? :superhero_man:
 <img align="right" height="220" width="375" alt="" src="./img/Code typing-pana.svg" />
 I'm a recently graduated student at the department of computer and information systems.
-A passionate individual who loves building web applications, beside this have more interest in data Analysis and Cyber Security.
+A passionate individual who loves building web applications.

 I love challenging myself and consistently learning something new.
-I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, ML Engineer 🤖 or beginner level Designer 🎨) depending on what the project requires.
+I am a versatilist and easily adapt to different hats (Full Stack Web Developer 🌐, ML Engineer 🤖 or DevOps Engineer 🎨) depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.
 <br>
 <br>